ScottBain96/linuxPreReqCheck/README.md

 -if python path does not match pre-requisite, it will provide all found paths (for both python and python3)

+-python minimum version checks (for both python and python3)

 -python library sqlite3 (for both python and python3)

 -python library lib2to3 (python3)